rshah26-pm/snowboarding-assistant/README.md

 ## Configuration
 Snowboarding assistant can be configured through environment variables or a streamlit config file.

+### Data management and agent orchestration
+- **Ski Resorts Data**: Resort coordinates are stored in `ski_resorts.csv` for easy maintenance and updates
+- **Tool Descriptions and system prompts**: Managed through JSON files for A/B testing and version control

 ## License
 MIT License.
 See [LICENSE](LICENSE) for details.